Esteban Ocon is a French Formula 1 driver who was born in Évreux, Normandy on 17 September 1996.

 That left Ocon on the sidelines for 2019 as he focused solely on his development driver role for Mercedes, but he returned for 2020 after signing a deal to join Renault where he partnered Daniel Ricciardo, though he struggled to live up to expectations.

-Ocon for large parts of the season struggled to match Ricciardo's performance levels, but with a change of team-mate for 2021 as Fernando Alonso made his return, Ocon blossomed, even becoming a race winner for the first time.
+Ocon for large parts of the season struggled to match Ricciardo's performance levels, but with a change of team-mate for 2021 as Fernando Alonso made his return, Ocon blossomed, even becoming a race winner for the first time and subsequently signing a three-year contract extension as an Alpine driver.

 Ocon was born in France but is of Algerian and Spanish descent as his maternal family is originally from Malaga.